 “I had started to feel better, but then I kept thinking: ‘What if it happened again?
 What if I struggled like that again?
 What could I do?’

-Kerry, 38, came across a BACP member who was offering free support for mums over children under the age of two, through a scheme that was funded by the National Lottery.
+Kerry, 38, came across BACP member Natasha Page, of This is Me Counselling and Psychotherapy, who was offering free support for mums with children under the age of two, through a scheme that was funded by the National Lottery Community Fund.

 Because they were free and easy to access, Kerry decided to go ahead and book six sessions with the counsellor.